ryouchinsa/ryouchinsa.github.io/edit/README.md

 - Press an enter key to finish drawing.
 - Press an escape key to cancel drawing.

-When you right click on the point, edit menu opens.
+Right click on the point.
 - "Add a point forward/backward" to add a point.
 You can add a new point clicking a point along the shape.
 - "Delete this point" to delete the point.